hatfullr/starsmashertools/README.md

 ./install
 ```

-## Usage
+## Basic Usage

-Using the tools requires a normal StarSmasher simulation directory.
+Using the tools requires a normal `StarSmasher` simulation directory.
 The minimum required files should be structured as follows:
 ```
 simulation
    |- sph.input